 (1) This column shows the amount of cash payable to the Named Executive Officers under our Performance Award and Cash Bonus Plan.
 Actual amounts earned by the Named Executive Officers under the plan appear in the Non-Equity Incentive Plan Compensation Column of the Summary Compensation Table.
-For more information regarding our Performance Award and Cash Bonus Plan.
+For more information regarding our Performance Award and Cash Bonus Plan, including the performance targets used for 2016, see "Compensation Discussion Analysis-2016 Bonus Structure."

-(2) The February 13, 2015 performance share unit award is subject to a three-year performance period ending on December 31, 2017.
-The actual number of performance units received will be determined in the first 60 days of 2018 and is contingent on our performance in total shareholder return relative to the Performance Peer Group achievement of ROCE performance goals.
+(2) The February 11, 2016, performance share unit award is subject to a three-year performance period ending December 31, 2018.
+The actual number of performance units received will be determined in the first 60 days of 2019 and is contingent on our performance in total shareholder return relative to the Performance Peer Group.
 Any earned shares will vest on December 31, 2018.
-For more information regarding the LTPL including the performance targets used for 2015 and the contingent nature of the awards granted under the LTPL please read, "Compensation Discussion and Analysis-Long-Term Incentive Plan."
+For more information regarding long-term incentives plans, including the performance targets used for 2016 and the contingent nature of the long-term incentives granted, please see "Compensation Discussion and Analysis-Long-Term Incentives."